zH4x-Dev/DeveloperTools/README.md

 A collection of features for plugin developers and organizations.

-All information exported/dumped from this plugin can be found in the `bakkesmod\data\DeveloperTools` directory in CSV format.
+All information exported/dumped from this plugin can be found in the `bakkesmod\data\DeveloperTools` directory in either plain text or CSV format.

 ## Features